Common tabular operations in pandas#

 data.head()

-The calculations were stored into the DIFF column as planned.
-Conducting calculation like this is extremely fast in pandas because the math operations happen in vectorized manner.
-This means that instead of looping over individual values of the DataFrame and comparing them to each other, calculating the difference happens simultaneously at all rows.
-You can also create new columns on-the-fly when doing the calculation (i.e. the column does not have to exist before).
-Furthermore, it is possible to use any kind of math algebra (e.g. subtracttion, addition, multiplication, division, exponentiation, etc.) when creating new columns.
-We can for example convert the Fahrenheit temperatures in the TEMP column into Celsius using the formula that we have seen already many times.
-Let’s do that and store it in a new column called TEMP_CELSIUS:
+As expected, the output from the calculations was stored into the DIFF column.
+Conducting calculations like this is extremely fast in pandas because the math operations happen in a vectorized manner.
+This means that instead of looping over individual values of the DataFrame and comparing them to each other individually, calculating the difference happens simultaneously at all rows.
+You can also create new columns on the fly when doing the calculation (i.e., the column does not have to exist beforehand).
+Furthermore, it is possible to use any kind of math algebra (e.g., subtraction, addition, multiplication, division, exponentiation, etc.) when creating new columns.
+We can, for example, calculate another estimate of the average daily temperature by averaging the values in the TEMP1 and TEMP2 columns and storing the result as TEMP.

 data.head()

-Calculate the temperatures in Kelvins using the Celsius values and store the result in a new column called TEMP_KELVIN in our dataframe.
-0 Kelvins is is -273.15 degrees Celsius as we learned in Chapter 2, and the formula for converting degrees Celsius (C) to Kelvins (K) is: K = C + 273.15
+Calculate the temperatures in Kelvins using the Celsius values and store the result in a new column called TEMP_KELVIN in our DataFrame.
+Zero Kelvins is is -273.15 degrees Celsius as we learned in Chapter 2, and the formula for converting degrees Celsius (C) to Kelvins (K) is thus \(T_{K} = T_{C} + 273.15\).

 Hide code cell content